Jongpil0911/Jongpil0911.github.io/_posts/lablog/dehaze/2023-08-11-Peplography.md

 # [Peplography—a passive 3D photon counting imaging through scattering media](https://opg.optica.org/ol/abstract.cfm?uri=ol-41-22-5401)
 This paper is written by Prof. Myungjin Cho, and Prof. Bahram Javidi at Hankyung National University and University of Connecticut, respectively.<br/>
 This review consists of [Theory](#Theory), [Result](#Result), and codes. <br/>
-The paper is written in a simple structure, so everyone can easily follow. <br/>
+The paper is written in a straightforward structure, making it easy for everyone to follow. <br/>

 ## Introduction
 To overcome the harsh visible conditions, several methods have been proposed. <br/>